North Darfur

 North Darfur State (ولاية شمال دارفور Wilāyat Šamāl Dārfūr; Shamal Darfor) is one of the wilayat or states of Sudan.
 It is one of the five states composing the Darfur region.
+It borders Libya to the northwest, Chad and West Darfur to the west, the rest of the darfurs to the south, West Kordofan and North Kordofan to the east, and Northern to the northeast.
 It has an area of 296,420 km^{2} and an estimated population of approximately 2,304,950 in 2018.
 Al-Fashir is the capital of the state.
 Other significant towns include Ailliet, Kebkabiya, Kutum, Mellit (Malit), Tawila, Saraf Omra and Umm Keddada (Umm Kadadah).

 History

 North Darfur shares much of the history of Darfur.
 It was the center of the Sultanate of Darfur and contained both its capital al-Fashir and its biggest trading city Kobbei.

-Former lieutenant general, Armed Forces Chief of Staff, and defense minister Ibrahim Suleiman Hassan served as governor of North Darfur from 2001 to 2003, until being dismissed by al-Bashir.
+Former lieutenant general, Armed Forces Chief of Staff, and defense minister Ibrahim Suleiman Hassan served as governor of North Darfur from April 2001 to May 2003, until being dismissed by President Omar al-Bashir.

 North Darfur has been a major flashpoint during the ongoing civil war.
+Reports indicate that tens of thousands of people were killed in the El Fasher massacre in late October 2025, perpetrated by the Rapid Support Forces (RSF) after they captured Al-Fashir, the last Sudanese Armed Forces stronghold in Darfur.